Most Popular Cryptocurrencies

 Cardano is a smart contract platform created in 2015 by Charles Hoskinson, one of the co-founders of Ethereum.

-What makes it unique is that it uses a proof-of-stake consensus algorithm instead of proof-of-work.
-This makes it more energy efficient than other blockchain protocols.
+What makes it notable is that it was designed from inception using a Proof-of-Stake (PoS) consensus algorithm, which makes it significantly more energy efficient than Proof-of-Work blockchains like Bitcoin.
 For context, Processing Bitcoin transactions consumes around 110 Terawatt Hours per year—which is equivalent to the annual energy draw of small countries such as Sweden.
 Cardano, on the other hand, is said to be 1.6 million times more energy-efficient compared to Bitcoin, as cited by Forbes.

 Currently, they are working on integrating a new programming language called Plutus, which will make it easier to develop smart contracts.